Spring Garden Revival

 Matteson Municipal Ordinances for Landscaping Operations & Equipment Use

-Landscaping operations in Matteson are governed by municipal ordinances designed to protect residents and the environment.
-Power dethatchers and similar equipment may only be operated during designated hours—typically 7 AM to 9 PM on weekdays and 8 AM to 9 PM on Saturdays, with possible restrictions on Sundays.
-Noise ordinances apply to all powered equipment, and commercial service providers must be properly licensed and registered with the Village.
-Comprehensive insurance (liability and workers’ compensation) is required for all contractors, and bonding may be necessary for municipal contracts.
-Residents and businesses should consult the Village for the most current regulations and permit requirements.
-For ordinance details and business registration, contact:
+Matteson regulates landscaping operations to minimize noise and ensure public safety.
+Power dethatchers and similar equipment may only be operated during designated hours—typically 7 AM to 9 PM on weekdays, 8 AM to 9 PM on Saturdays, with possible restrictions on Sundays.
+Noise ordinances apply to all powered equipment, and commercial service providers must be licensed and registered with the village.
+Comprehensive insurance (liability and workers’ compensation) is required for all contractors, and municipal contracts may require bonding.
+For up-to-date ordinance details and business registration requirements, contact:

 Matteson Community Development Department